AdamField118/personal-website/blog-posts/blog-13.md

 Gravitational lensing provides a direct probe of the matter distribution in the universe.
 We present a complete derivation of weak lensing theory from first principles, starting with the geodesic equation in curved spacetime, deriving the deflection angle in the weak-field limit, developing the thin-lens formalism, and constructing the convergence-shear formalism used in modern surveys.
 We connect the theoretical framework to practical observational challenges and discuss neural network approaches to shear estimation.

-**Prerequisites:** Special relativity, general relativity (geodesic equation, weak-field metric), multivariable calculus.
-Some familiarity with tensor notation helpful but not required.

-**Warning:** This is a graduate-level treatment.
-We will not skip mathematical steps.

 ## 1. Motivation: Weighing the Invisible

 Galaxy clusters are the largest gravitationally bound structures in the universe, with masses $M \sim 10^{14} - 10^{15} \, M_{\odot}$.
 Most of this mass ($\sim 85\%$) is **dark matter**, which does not emit, absorb, or scatter light.
 How do we measure it?